btaney78/single-page-app_assignment/README.md

 **Roadmap for future improvements:**

 1. Refactor this code to a React app, and create a React component for each section of the page: header, footer, home, pricing, blog, & signin.
+2. Remove Javascript code from HTML files and move to separate .js files.
+3. Remove styling from the HTML files and move to a CSS file.

 **License InformationMIT License